Available as Outreach?

 |3 - 12||1 Hour Class||Yes||220.127.116.11.2, 18.104.22.168.1, 22.214.171.124.2, 126.96.36.199.1, 188.8.131.52.2|

 |Lake Lab - Ecology|

-Life in the lake is tough.
-Discover adaptations and migrations that enable local life to thrive.
-On a quest for a glimpse at life in the lake, students will participate in a harbor ecosystem.
-Students will collect and analyze plankton and benthic samples using scientific equipment.
+Discover adaptations and migrations that enable life in Lake Superior to thrive.
+On a quest for a glimpse at life in the lake, students will take on the roles of the biotic life in our production of: A Harbor Ecosystem.
+Students will then collect and analyze live plankton samples from the St. Louis River.
 (Activities will be adapted during the winter.)

 |3 - 12||1 Hour Class||Yes||184.108.40.206.1.7, 220.127.116.11.1, 18.104.22.168.2, 22.214.171.124.3, 126.96.36.199.4, 188.8.131.52.2, 184.108.40.206.2, 220.127.116.11.2, 18.104.22.168.1, 22.214.171.124.4|

 How warm is too warm?
 Is there enough oxygen to support life?
 Students will explore properties required for life to sustain in Lake Superior while connecting the dots between the physical, chemical and biological lake.